-Scabies mites infesting residents of rehab nursing center in Lakewood
+Possible scabies investigated at rehab nursing center in Lakewood

 LAKEWOOD — Several cases of suspected scabies at a healthcare facility are being investigated by state and county health officials.

-Note: This story and headline have been updated to clarify health officials are investigated possible, not confirmed cases of scabies.
-As of Thursday, four of six cases being investigated had tested negative for scabies, according to health officials.
-New Jersey 101.5 is reaching out to health officials and representatives of the Fountain View Care Center for further updates.